ironport/shrapnel/README.rst

 restrictions on coroutine switching, and easily allow for complex extensions written in C or Pyrex.

+  Calling Shrapnel a 'coroutine' package is somewhat misleading.
+Shrapnel does not provide a 'coroutine' feature.
+Rather, it *uses* coroutines to implement a cooperative threading system.
+You can use it to solve similar problems, but at a higher level; e.g. use a fifo to pass values from one thread to another.
+The package has historically been called 'coro' at IronPort, and you will see the terms 'coro' and 'thread' used interchangeably in the documentation and source.

 Design
 ======
 Shrapnel's overall design is very similar to the previous coro